 'Our sons not a freak,' Vernon had retorted.

-Then there was little Petunia who was built like a rake where Lily got all the looks Petunia got nothing.
-She got her mother's pale skin which contrasted horribly with her father's dark hair.
+Then there was little Petunia who was built like a rake where Lily got all the looks Petunia had got nothing.
+She got her mother's pale skin which contrasted horribly with her father's pale hair.
 She had her mother's dark eyes and tangles.
 She was as tall as her father and skinny as her petite mother.
-Her brains would never make up for her looks because Lily was the intelligent one.
-Lily was the one that everyone loved and adored.
-Petunia had sometimes wondered if she had been adopted because she never seemed to fit in.

 'I don't care I never made it up to Lily so I'll make it up to her son.
 We have two spare bedrooms,' Petunia said.